lmrl-bio/lmrl-bio.github.io/index.md

 ## Participate

 LMRL is a structured means of building community.
-To share your ideas and join the conversation, [submit a short abstract](https://lmrl-bio.github.io/call) and [apply for a travel award](https://lmrl-bio.github.io/travel) by September 15.
+To share your ideas and join the conversation, [submit a short abstract](https://lmrl-bio.github.io/call) and [apply for a travel award](https://lmrl-bio.github.io/travel) by September 16.

 <a href="https://twitter.com/lmrl_bio?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @lmrl_bio</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The workshop will be held on December 13 or 14 at [NeurIPS 2019](https://nips.cc/Conferences/2019/) in Vancouver.
+The workshop will be held on Friday, December 13 at [NeurIPS 2019](https://nips.cc/Conferences/2019/) in Vancouver.
 The main conference sells out quickly and the workshops may as well.
 We recommend [registering](https://nips.cc/Register/view-registration) on September 6 at 8am PDT (11am EST), refundable until November 28.

 ## Pre-Register